TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

 Insert optional arguments
 -------------------------

-All ViewHelper arguments so far registered were required.
-By setting a default value for an argument, the argument becomes optional.
-When registering the arguments through :php:`initializeArguments()` the according parameter has to be set to :php:`false`.

-Back to the example: An optional size parameter for the picture in the Gravatar ViewHelper can be provided.
-This size parameter will be used to determine the height and width of the image in pixels and can range from 1 to 512.
+An optional size for the image can be provided to the Gravatar ViewHelper.
+This size parameter will be used to determine the height and width in pixels of the image and can range from 1 to 512.
 When no size is given, an image of 80px is generated.

 The :php:`render()` method can be improved like this::